Mint-System/Odoo-Apps-Purchase-Workflow/purchase_stock_sale_owner/tests/TEST_INSTRUCTIONS.rst

 - Create sales order to the sale client for the prepared product.
 - Switch to the generated purchase order.
 - Click "Confirm Order".
-- Check if picking belonging to purchase has sale client as "Assign Owner";
+- Check if picking belonging to purchase has sale client as "Assign Owner"

--